divviup/janus/docs/DEVELOPMENT.md

   data type (possibly expensive).
 This will also catch any mistakes where you intended to clone the Arc and not the underlying data.

+* Prefer to use `janus_messages::{Time, Duration}` _only_ for serialization and deserialization of DAP messages.
+It's tempting to use them for representing time for other use cases, but for any other use case we should prefer to use `chrono`, or `std::time` where appropriate.

 [hide_env_values]: https://docs.rs/clap/latest/clap/struct.Arg.html#method.hide_env_values